 Did you know that adding an authorized user to your account is a great way to improve a friend or family member’s credit?

-And the good news is authorized users can still earn a sign-up bonus on the same card if they decide to apply for their own card in the future.
-So you don’t have to worry about restrictions from banks because their sign-up bonus rules apply to the primary cardholder.
+You can even add your child as an authorized user on your account — it’s a terrific way to help your son or daughter establish credit history.
+The good news is that authorized users can still earn a welcome bonus on the same card if they decide to apply for their own card in the future, so you don’t have to worry about restrictions from banks that issue the best travel credit cards, because their welcome bonus rules apply to the primary cardholder.

-Lots of folks add a partner or loved one to their card accounts.
-Besides a potential boost to the authorized user’s credit score, there are other benefits of adding someone to your account like:
+Lots of cardmembers add a partner or loved one to their card accounts.
+MMS readers have commented in the past how becoming an authorized user on their parents’ accounts have helped them be approved for their own cards much faster.
+Besides a potential boost to the authorized user’s credit score, there are other benefits of adding someone to your account, like:

 - Easily track spending and manage expenses